 Professor of Philosophy

-The Ethics of War: Essays, a collection of papers I co-edited with Saba Bazargan-Forward, will be published by Oxford University Press early in 2017.
+The Ethics of War: Essays, a collection of papers I co-edited with Saba Bazargan-Forward, was recently published by Oxford University Press (2017).
 Contributors to the collection include: Andrew Altman, Richard Arneson, Kai Draper, Adil Ahmad Haque, Mattias Iser, Seth Lazar, Larry May, Jeff McMahan, David Rodin, Nancy Sherman, Victor Tadros, and Francois Tanguay-Renaud.

 March 2016: I spent a wonderful two weeks at Trinity College, Dublin, working on George Berkeley's moral and political philosophy, and participating in the activities and programs at the Trinity Long Room Hub.
 I am very grateful to the faculty and staff at the Hub and the Trinity philosophy department for being such wonderful hosts.
 The product of my labors in Ireland, "The Nature, Grounds, and Limits of Berkeley's Argument for Passive Obedience", has been accepted for publication in Berkeley Studies.